How to Migrate WordPress website?

 Now if you are moving abc.com from BigBadHost.com to BigBetterHost.com, then your domain is going to be the same.
 This means that the URLs for the blog posts should remain the same since search engines have most likely already indexed those posts under their current URLs.
 Basically, you can change hosts without changing everything else.

 But if you want abc.com’s posts on xyz.com because you are taking abc.com down, that may work for you.
 Still, you want to make sure you have as much unique content as possible on xyz.com so it can stand well on its own.
 Content is everything, especially when it’s fresh.
+Here at Templatetoaster WordPress website builder check out how to migrate wordpress website?

 You can move blog posts, but you can actually move practically anything.
 For instance, you can move an entire WordPress website to a new host without redesigning it.
 You can also move: